SirBob01/NeuralC/README.md

 - Custom activation and cost functions with hyperparameters
 - A full matrix library

-This is simply a learning exercise hobby project.
+This is a learning exercise hobby project.

 # Dependencies